tjarkvandemerwe/tidyprompt/README.md

 You are welcome to contribute to the package by opening a pull request.
 If you have any questions or suggestions, you can also reach us via e-mail.

+### A note on ‘text-based’ versus ‘native’ handling of LLMs

+‘tidyprompt’ is primarily focused on ‘text-based’ handling of LLMs, where textual output is parsed to achieve structured output and other functionalities.
+This is in contrast to ‘native’ handling, where the LLM is directly controlled by the LLM provider to provide output in a certain manner (for instance, the available tokens are restricted to match a specific output format).
+While the latter may be more efficient, it tends to be more specific to LLM providers, certain models, and API structures.
+With ‘text-based’ processing, ‘tidyprompt’ aims to be more general and suitable for a wider range of LLM providers and models.
+Nonetheless, ‘tidyprompt’ may also include support for ‘native’ processing in the future.